anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.
+Quote: By living deeply in the present moment we can understand the past better and we can prepare for a better future.

-By: Helen Keller
+By: Thích Nhất Hạnh